trynova/website/pages/blog/guide-to-nova-gc.md

-The difference between an exact and a conservative garbage collector (which traces all possible live items) is, generally, in that a conservative garbage collector will look for data that looks like a potential reference to a garbage collected item and traces any items it finds this way.
-An exact garbage collector will not search for "potential" references like this, instead it uses some compile-time guarantee to only look for items in statically known places.
+The difference between an exact and a conservative garbage collector (which traces all possible live items) is, generally, in that a conservative garbage collector will look for any sequences of bytes that look like a potential reference to a garbage collected item and traces all references found this way:
+It will never mistakenly free any still-referenced data but it may hold onto data that isn't actually referenced anymore.
+An exact garbage collector will not search for "potential" references like this, instead it uses some compile-time guarantee to only look for items in statically known places: It will never mistakenly free still-referenced data (assuming that all references are properly located in the statically known places) and it will always free all unreferenced data.

 Nova's garbage collector uses lists of "roots" in the `Agent` and starts tracing from these lists.
 What this effectively means is that if a JavaScript `Value`